• Main Menu

 • Avoid personal websites, dropbox (and similar), and institutional repositories.

 • Suitable venues are those that allow you to generate links to the data that keep your identity hidden and that enact version tracking, so it is obvious if and when the data or code have been altered.
-Three examples:
+Some examples:

 • Zenodo